SulajAcharya/TestAssignment/README.md

 ## Libraries and Frameworks
 - **Owl Carousel**: A popular jQuery plugin used for creating responsive, touch-enabled sliders for displaying content.
+- **FontAwesome**: A versatile icon library, used to add scalable vector icons to the project, giving the UI a polished, professional look.

 ## Features
 - **Responsive Design**: The webpage is designed to adapt seamlessly across different screen sizes, including desktops, tablets, and mobile devices.